department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-google-analytics.md

         * e.g., ```Functionality adds a new dataset to the Facility Locator so users can search for and view non-VA health providers on the map, as well as in list and detail views.```
       * **Tracking information**: Upload the Word document you prepared above.
       * **URL**: ```link to your project on staging```
-1. **Within 4 business days**, DSVA will create an implementation approach for Google Analytics in your project.
+1. **Within 4 business days**, DSVA will create an implementation approach for Google Analytics in your project and will triage the analytics request to the appropriate Analytics Team member for implementation.
     * If you don't hear anything after 4 business days, reach out to your DSVA Contact.
-    * There may be some back-and-forth in the Github issue comments as DSVA gathers the information needed to set up GA for your project.
+    * There may be some back-and-forth in the Github issue comments as DSVA gathers the information needed to set up GA for your project and there may be additional analytics items created to support the original analytics request
 1. When this is done, DSVA will update the Github issue.
     * *If custom events are required, DSVA will*
       1. Update the issue with a description of how to implement the custom events in the code.